Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Bloom: Winter or spring.

-Fruit: Fleshy fruit become dry, brown capsules that often persist on the plant.
+Fruit: Green fleshy fruit become dry, brown capsules that persist on the plant.
+The capsules contain five dry fruit, each opening to release two winged seeds.

 Leaves: Green, leathery, lance-shaped, with finely serrate margins.
 This plant provides dense shade.